Thursday Island: Telegraph, trade, and cyclone

 The Thursday Island Parish of the Roman Catholic Vicariate Apostolic of Cooktown (now the Roman Catholic Diocese of Cairns) was established in 1884.

 On 25 August 1887, The Paterson (Cape York) Telegraph Station on the West Coast of Cape York was opened.
 It connected the Cape York Telegraph Line with Thursday Island, via an undersea cable.

 In the late-19th and early-20th centuries Thursday Island was a regular stop for vessels trading between the east coast of Australia and Southeast Asia.
 A shipping disaster to a vessel in this service occurred in 1890 when RMS Quetta struck an uncharted reef in the Strait and sank in five minutes with the loss of over 130 lives.
 The Anglican Church on Thursday Island built shortly afterwards was named the Quetta All Souls Memorial Cathedral in memory of the event.
 Today the church is called All Souls and St Bartholomew Church.

+Joshua Slocum (the first person to sail alone around the world) visited Thursday Island on this voyage in 1897 at the time of Queen Victoria's Diamond Jubilee.
+Slocum's memoir describes the Jubilee celebrations (including a corroboree) organised by Government Resident John Douglas.

 Cyclone Mahina, which hit Bathurst Bay, southeast of Thursday Island in 1899, wrecked the pearling fleet sheltering there, with huge losses of vessels and lives.